 - 1. Ensure the professional qualifications of those practicing the regulated professions by setting appropriate requirements for education, experience, and examination. - 2.
 Increase public and professional awareness of TBAE's mission, activities and services to ensure voluntary compliance with the regulatory requirements and protection of the public health, safety, and welfare. - 3.
-Foster relationships with related organizations in order to facilitate consistent regulation of the professions and further the Board's mission and goals. - 4.
+Foster partnerships with related organizations in order to facilitate consistent regulation of the professions and further the Board's mission and goals. - 4.
 Anticipate and respond to an evolving registrant pool, with specific attention to the following factors: - changing demographics of registrants, exam candidates, and future professionals; and - reducing barriers to registration, alternative paths to registration and registrant mobility. - 5.
 Review the current use of technology in the regulated professions and by the agency to ensure that state laws, rules, and services are keeping pace with the impacts of technology, and to improve operational efficiency, effectiveness, and customer service. - 6.
-Improve data collection and analysis to allow the Board and agency to better evaluate the successes and challenges of the agency's various services. - 7.
-Continue to monitor and update TBAE rules to ensure alignment and relevancy and eliminate redundancies and impediments. - 8.
+Continue to monitor and update TBAE rules to ensure alignment and relevancy and eliminate redundancies and impediments. - 7.
 Enhance organizational effectiveness and improve the quality of customer service in all programs, by reviewing state and national standards with the aim of continuous operational improvement.
-TBAE will look to maximize administrative leanness, while not sacrificing agency agility and responsiveness. - 9.
-Ensure that disaster preparedness and leadership succession planning are strong and that cross-component working groups are developed to ensure the continuity of agency effectiveness and efficiency. - 10.
-Protect fiscal soundness through policies, procedures, and preparation for expected revenue and expenditure fluctuations, with a focus on linking revenues to expenditures. - 11.
-Ensure TBAE's cybersecurity standards are sufficient to protect individuals' private information from being compromised. - 12.
-Ensure TBAE's ability to meet its mission by identifying various risk indicators and creating proactive efforts to mitigate the most significant risks.
+TBAE will look to maximize administrative leanness, while not sacrificing agency agility and responsiveness. - 8.
+Ensure that disaster preparedness and leadership succession planning are strong and that crosscomponent working groups are developed to ensure the continuity of agency effectiveness and efficiency. - 9.
+Protect fiscal soundness through policies, procedures, and preparation for expected revenue and expenditure fluctuations, with a focus on linking revenues to expenditures. - 10.
+Ensure TBAE's cybersecurity standards are sufficient to protect individuals' and businesses' private information from being compromised.